SPLM-N El Hilu U-turn on negotiations with Sudan govt

 The Political and Leadership Council of the SPLM-N decided to this change of course at a meeting from September 3 to September 5.

-South Sudanese President Salva Kiir proposed that his country will host the peace negotiations between the Sudanese interim government and the armed movements.
+South Sudanese President Salva Kiir has reportedly proposed that his country will host the peace negotiations between the Sudanese interim government and the armed movements.

 Sources confirmed that Kiir told the leaders of the armed movements during a meeting in Juba on Wednesday that peace negotiations hosted by South Sudan will be sponsored by Uganda, Chad, Eritrea, Ethiopia, Kenya, Egypt, the UAE, Saudi Arabia, and Qatar.